karla-fordham/karla-fordham.github.io/index.md

 ---
 layout: default
 ---
-I grew up in Manurewa, South Auckland and attended Manurewa High School.
-I went on to attend Whitecliffe College of Arts and Design for two years before cross-crediting to Massey University to complete a Bachelor of Design with first class honours majoring in Visual Communication.
-I am half Filipino and one quarter Lebanese.
-Coming from a diverse family and growing up in a diverse area has taught me to appreciate culture and diversity, especially in the work place.
+I am half Filipino/Lebanese.
+I grew up in South Auckland where I attended Manurewa High School and went on to attend Massey University where I completed a Bachelor of Design majoring in Visual Communication.
+Growing up in a diverse area and coming from a family of opposing  cultures has taught me how important culture and diversity is, especially in the work place.

-My career in design began as an in-house designer at a manufacturing company.
-After gaining two years experience, I then moved to London where I worked as a Designer and Marketing Executive on a 6 month contract.
-I then travelled around Europe and Hong Kong before moving back to New Zealand to focus on my career.
+I've learnt more from my failures than anything else in life.
+There's something to be said for being thrown in the deep end and receiving constructive criticism.
+The key takeaway I've learnt is - to fail often and fail swiftly.
+Ask all the questions.
+Say all the things.
+Don't over think it.
+Listen to all the feedback.
+Take action.
+Most importantly, leave the ego at the door.
+It doesn't add any value.
+Also, if you've grown complacent, you haven't succeeded.

+Being a designer has taught me the process of iteration, the importance of collaboration and the value of emotional intelligence.

 Text can be **bold**, _italic_, or ~~strikethrough~~.